Stop Living Paycheck to Paycheck

 This exercise can be time-consuming and frustrating, but you need to know how you're spending your money before you develop a spending plan.
 "Until you know what's going out, you can't get a handle on it," says Lisa Byles, owner of Byles Financial Planning in Richmond, Virginia.
 "Then decide where you can cut."

 Sometimes it can be painless to cut back—especially if you've been spending money on unnecessary things.
 Even a small income can go a long way if you make minor changes, such as eating in rather than dining out—which is the biggest expense most people easily can cut, says Campbell.
-Don't just eliminate dinners out—cut out those workday lunches at fast-food joints, which can be pricey, too.
+Don't just eliminate dinners out—cut out those workday lunches at fast-food joints, which can be pricey, by packing a lunch instead.

 Here are several other ways to cut your spending: